Concrete-Slab/HL-LHC-Scattering-Monte-Carlo/README.md

 # HL-LHC-Scattering-Monte-Carlo
 A MATLAB suite for simulations of protons incident on a screen within the HL-LHC.
 Produces full particle tracks, secondary particles, and beam tube energy deposition information.

+To run a basic simulation, run the main.m file.
+The number of samples, beam sigma/offset and the screen geometry can be altered easily by changing values in the simulation setup.
+This script will automatically run most of the data visualisaiton methods once the simulation is complete.
+To avoid producing many figures and performing intensive data analysis, these lines can be commented out to suit your needs.
+The intormation from the simulation is stored in an instance of "MCResult".
+Available methods of obtaining the simulation data and visualising it can be found by typing "help MCResult" in the console, or viewing the code documentation.